BiDAlab/UWF4DR-Benchmark/README.md

 foundation models) rely on distinct software stacks and are therefore intended to be used in separate Python environments.

+### Python Version Notes

+While the main repository (CNNs and ViT-B/16 models) has been tested with **Python 3.10**, the RETFound implementation is based on **Python 3.9** and TensorFlow 2.8.x, following the official RETFound repository.

+For full compatibility and reproducibility of RETFound experiments, we recommend creating a dedicated **Python 3.9** environment when working with the dependencies listed in `requirements/retfound.txt`.

 ---

 ## Foundation Model: RETFound